 Bilaal Shabbir | Solicitor

 Bilaal joined MBS Solicitors in 2013.
 He is an Accredited Paralegal (in family law) with the Law Society of Scotland.
-He also has extensive experience in immigration law, commercial dispute resolution and professional discipline.
+He has extensive experience in immigration law, commercial dispute resolution and professional discipline.

 Bilaal is Head of the Court of Session department and has a keen interest in Judicial Review matters.
-He is regularly instructed to act as Edinburgh Agent in the Court of Session by firms across Scotland especially in respect of attempted last minute removals from the UK.
+He regularly acts as Edinburgh Agent in the Court of Session for firms across Scotland, especially in respect of attempted last minute removals from the UK.
 He also regularly appears in the First-Tier Tribunal and Upper Tribunal (Immigration & Asylum Chamber) in Scotland, England and Northern Ireland in his own right and together with instructing solicitors and Counsel.

 His breadth of experience and meticulous attention to detail allows him to provide practical and innovative solutions to clients requiring advice on complex and intertwined issues and offer effective representation.